 Can I clear my administrative credential through LEAD?

 No. LEAD does not have a partnership with the California Commission on Teacher Credentialing (CCTC) and does not offer any credential.
 Our sibling program, the Leadership Support Program, offers a comprehensive, equity-centered induction program for those seeking to clear their administrative credential.
 The two programs are independent and cannot be combined into one.

 Is the program in person, online or hybrid?

-LEAD is a hybrid program.
-There are significant portions of the program that require students to be on campus, including the summer intensive (4 weeks, 4 days/week) and the 12 annual all-day Saturday sessions.
-Some, but not all, weekday courses are available online.
+LEAD is a predominantly in-person program that incorporates hybrid components.
+There are significant portions of the program that require students to be on campus, including the summer intensive (4 weeks, 4 days/week) and the 20 annual all-day weekend sessions (14 Saturdays and 6 Fridays each year).
+Some, but not all, weekday courses are available online or asynchronously.

 Is it a full-time or part-time program?
 How long does it take to complete?

 LEAD is considered a full-time program, but operates on non-traditional hours (summers, weekday afternoons/evenings and weekends).
 This means that students take a full load of classes each semester and over summer session in order to complete their studies AND research within three years’ time.